 I became a Personal Trainer because I want to help people easily debunk all the myths surrounding fitness and diet that I had to.
 Helping people discover a lifestyle which makes them not only look healthier but feel more positive, confident and in control is the most important thing in the world to me.

-Being a PT has enabled me to work as a fitness model, writer and social influencer for brands such as Woman & Home, PT Magazine, Health Bloggers Community, Hackney Magazine, SlimFast, TomTom, Dress Like A Mum, Asics and Blok.
+Being a PT has enabled me to work as a fitness model, writer and social influencer for brands such as Your Healthy Living magazine, Woman & Home, PT Magazine, Health Bloggers Community, Hackney Magazine, SlimFast, TomTom, Dress Like A Mum, Asics and Blok.

 I'd like to dedicate this website to my brother John - an inspiration, amazing athlete and incredible friend.